marc-jones/phd_thesis/content/02_spring/05_sequence.md

 The regulatory ramifications of this are that a change in the concentration of one monomer has the potential of shifting the concentrations of all possible dimers.
 If the dimers regulate genes in different ways, then the change in concentration of one monomer would result in large changes in transcription.
 A caveat to this analysis would be that the spatial expression domains in which the *BnaFD* proteins are expressed may be too small to be resolved by the sampling method used.
-Therefore, although five of the six *BnaFD* genes are assigned to the same regulatory module (Figure \ref{figure:spring:fdapex}), they may not be expressed in the same cells.
+Therefore, although five of the six *BnaFD* genes are assigned to the same regulatory module (Figure \ref{figure:230:fdapex}), they may not be expressed in the same cells.
 If this is the case, then the dimerization dynamics and the potential regulatory consequences of them would not be applicable.
 A method of determining if the different *BnaFD* proteins do interact *in vivo* might be to introduce a transgene with the same regulatory sequences with a protein tag attached.
 Using enrichment techniques and proteomics the *in vivo* interaction partners of the tagged protein could be determined.